-The following bodies and individuals have specific information security responsibilities:

-- The Finance Bursar is accountable to the Governing Body for management of the information security risks to the College's Fellows, employees, Junior Members and other members. - The Finance Committee has responsibility for overseeing the management of the information security risks to the College's Fellows, employees, Junior Members and other members.

-- The Domestic Bursar is responsible for establishing and maintaining such arrangements as may be necessary to ensure the availability, integrity and confidentiality of the College's information. - The Head of IT is responsible for the implementation of information security arrangements for the computer and digital information systems operated internally by the College.
-The Head of IT is responsible for the provision of expert technical advice in relation to computer and digital information security arrangements with any third party partners or suppliers. - Users are responsible for making informed decisions to protect the information that they process.
+- 4.1.
+The following bodies and individuals have specific information security responsibilities: - 4.1.1.
+The Finance Bursar is accountable to the Governing Body for management of the information security risks to the College's Fellows, employees, Junior Members and other members. - 4.1.2.
+The Finance Committee has responsibility for overseeing the management of the information security risks to the College's Fellows, employees, Junior Members and other members. - 4.1.3.
+The Domestic Bursar is responsible for establishing and maintaining such arrangements as may be necessary to ensure the availability, integrity and confidentiality of the College's information. - 4.1.4.
+The Data Protection Officer is (as set out in more detail in the Data Protection Policy) responsible for monitoring internal data protection compliance, advising on the College's data protection obligations and acting as a point of contact for individuals and the ICO. - 4.1.5.
+The Head of IT is responsible for the implementation of information security arrangements for the computer and digital information systems operated internally by the College.
+The Head of IT is responsible for the provision of expert technical advice in relation to computer and digital information security arrangements with any third party partners or suppliers. - 4.1.6.
+Users are responsible for making informed decisions to protect the information that they process. - 4.2.
+The College shall conduct information security compliance and assurance activities, facilitated as appropriate by the University's Information Security Team, to ensure information security objectives and the requirements of the ISPF are met.